 If the meaning behind them medium is immaterial, then how do we perceive it?

 If the meaning behind the media is immaterial, then how do we comprehend it?
-If you cannot see, hear, feel, taste, or smell the meaning carried by these black symbols that you’re staring at, then how do you know what they mean?
+If you cannot see, hear, feel, taste, or smell the meaning carried by these black symbols that you’re staring at, then why can you comprehend them?
+How can we comprehend the simplest of words?
 For example, how could the brain possibly perceive the meaning behind the word three in a way that an abacus or book or a smartphone or a laptop cannot?
-(Or can they?)
-How do we perceive the meaning of the word red in a way that a camera cannot perceive it?
-(Or can it?!)
+Or how do we perceive the meaning of the word red in a way that a camera cannot perceive it?
 How do we perceive the meaning of information?
-We’ve proven that it’s immaterial nature is an objective, testable, falsifiable, scientific fact.
-So how do we perceive the meaning behind the media of our trigonometry textbooks and music videos and fuel gauges?
+We’ve seen that its immaterial nature is an objective, testable, falsifiable, scientific fact.
+And yet we don’t know how it is possible for us to perceive the meaning behind the media of our trigonometry textbooks and music videos and fuel gauges?
 Even if biologists can theorize about how the brain evolved, that is totally and completely irrelevant to the fact that we are able to use our brains to process nonphysical meaning.

 It is not that the methods and institutions of science somehow compel us to accept a material explanation of the phenomenal world, but, on the contrary, that we are forced by our a priori adherence to material causes to create an apparatus of investigation and a set of concepts that produce material explanations, no matter how counter-intuitive, no matter how mystifying to the uninitiated.
 Moreover, that materialism is absolute, for we cannot allow a Divine Foot in the door.[v]

-No one better represents that establishment than Kenneth R. Miller, professor of biology at Brown University and coauthor of a major high school biology textbook.
+No one better represents this establishment position than Kenneth R. Miller, professor of biology at Brown University and coauthor of a major high school biology textbook.
 He has served as an expert witness in a couple of high profile court cases about whether Intelligent Design can be taught as an alternative to Darwinism in public schools, so he is very familiar with the debates.
-And like both Dennett and Crick, he considers materialism and monism to be easy presuppositions on which to base his work.
+He considers materialism and monism to be easy presuppositions on which to base his work.
 In his book The Human Instinct (which is different from his high school biology textbook) Miller begins his explanation of consciousness this way:

-First Dennett said it was bland, and now Miller says its obvious?
-Seriously?!
+First Dennett said it was “bland”.
+Then Lewontin says it is “trivially true”.
+And now Miller says it is “obvious”?
 We are obviously nothing more than our brains?
 No, there is nothing remotely obvious about that.
-To the contrary, there might be a good, non-delusional reason that 95% of the planet believes in some form of spirituality.
-No, to date the only thing that is obvious is that these naturalists are making assumptions.
-What is not so obvious is how the 3-pound organs in our skulls could turn salt molecules and cheeseburger molecules into the simplest of conscious thoughts.
-What if they can’t?
-Could the materialists’ assumption be wrong?
+To the contrary, there might be a good, non-delusional reason that 95% of the planet believes in classical spirituality.
+No, the only thing that is obvious is that these naturalists are making assumptions.
+What is not so obvious is how the 3-pound organs in our skulls can create governments and rocket ships and artificial cheeseburgers.

 Regardless, back to the topic of what constitutes “us”, Professor Miller teaches that we can assume materialism to be obviously true: “Consciousness is a process generated by the hugely complex interactions of highly active cells within the brain and associated nervous tissue.”[x]